sinkinben/ProblemFarmer/leetcode/10-regex-matching.md

 ## DFA

-Here I want to show how can solve this problem by **deterministic finite automaton (DFA)**.
+Here I want to show how to solve this problem by **deterministic finite automaton (DFA)**.

-Please note that you should know the conception of DFA before you read this article.
+Please note that you should know the concept of DFA before you read this article.

 For a pattern `p = "a.b*c"`, we can construct such a DFA: